 3. Wearable Techno

 your finger.
 Smart fabric and textiles are also on the rise.
-Wearable X just introduced Nadi X Yoga Pants which delivers vibrational feedback to the wearer to encourage good form and alignment.
-And the vision is the Smart Glasses are gaining in popularity!
+Wearable X just introduced Nadi X Yoga Pants which deliver vibrational feedback to the wearer to encourage good form and alignment.
+And the vision is that Smart Glasses are gaining in popularity!

 4. Bodyweight Training